AppInlet/TCG_Magento_2/README.md

 # TCG_Magento_2

-This is The Courier Guy plugin v1.3.1 for Magento v2.4.7.
+This is The Courier Guy module v1.3.2 for Magento v2.4.7.

 ## Installation